Trip Packages

 Trekking

-The Everest Base Camp (EBC) trek is a spectacular high-altitude trek within the mountains of Nepal that steal one's attention with its jaw-dropping scenery and a singular cultural experience exploring the challenging trekking.
-The trek also gives an insight into the lives and culture of the Sherpa people.
+The Everest Base Camp (EBC) trek is a spectacular high-altitude trek taking you through the heart of the Khumbu region within the great Himalayas of Nepal that steals one's attention with its jaw-dropping scenery and a singular cultural experience exploring the challenging trekking.
+The trek also gives insight into the lives and culture of the Sherpa people.
 The view of the sunrise above the Khumbu glacier is an unforgettable sight.
-The Everest base camp trek requires fitness because it demands some challenging climbs on the trail.
-Our itinerary is taken into account fully acclimatize before reaching Everest Base.
-There are strenuous sections along the Khumbu glacier where utmost care is required, despite having tons of trails with well-graded paths.
-There are many options to access the Everest base camp.
-Most of the trekkers fly to Lukla from Kathmandu or follow the classical trail Jiri to Everest Base Camp and fly out from Lukla.
-It will be good for acclimatization to start from Jiri.
+The Everest Base Camp trek requires fitness because it demands some challenging climbs on the trail.
+Our itinerary takes into account fully acclimatizing before reaching Everest Base Camp.
+There are strenuous sections along the Khumbu glacier where utmost care is required, despite having many trails with well-graded paths.

 Itinerary